Home » Hot Buttered Crab Claws

 The recipe below is a riff on a recipe I tore out of a magazine and stuffed in my recipe box years ago.
 I have no idea which magazine–somehow I didn’t tear out any identifying information along with the recipe.
 Mea culpa.
 I made these amazing crab claws last week, and we ate them all up before I remembered to get a photo.
 (I KNOW.
 I am working on that.)
 I had two pounds, though, so I made them again today.

-*Regarding okra: I got proactive the second time around and told my younger daughter that fried okra was horrible, slimy, and kept you awake, and she still won’t touch it, thank god.
+*Regarding fried okra: I got proactive the second time around and told my younger daughter that fried okra was horrible, slimy, and kept you awake, and she still won’t touch it, thank god.
 But, alas, where crab claws are concerned she can and will happily eat anyone under the table.

 crab claws plate